clesleycode/python-data-prep/intro-data-prep.md

 ### 0.3 Other

-We'll soon get into the difference between packages in R and modules in Python.
-For now, let's install the ones we'll need for this tutorial.
+Let's install the modules we'll need for this tutorial.
 Open up your terminal and enter the following commands to install the needed python modules:

 ```
 pip3 install